You’re going to love our list of missionary books my kids can’t put down!

 I haven’t read this series yet, but I’ve heard nothing but good things from trusted resources.
 Unlike the others mentioned here, this series is FICTION.
 It doesn’t represent the actual biography of a specific missionary, but the stories are amazing.
 What a captivating way to teach children about missions!

-Torchlighters videos
+Torchlighters Videos

 The Brinkman Adventures

 This series has provided countless hours of wholesome entertainment while we travel in the car.
-So far there are two CD sets, both containing about 5 hours of audio drama based around real stories, but fictitious characters.
-You can check them out here: season 1 and season 2
+So far, there are two CD sets, both containing about 5 hours of audio drama based around real stories, but fictitious characters.
+You can check them out here: Season 1 and Season 2.

 Through practical tools & Bible-based resources, Kim Sorgius is dedicated to helping your family GROW in faith so you can be Not Consumed by life’s struggles.
 Author of popular kid’s devotional Bible studies and practical homeschooling tools, Kim has a master’s degree in education and curriculum design coupled with over 2 decades of experience working with kids and teens.
 Above all, her most treasured job is mother and homeschool teacher of four amazing kiddos.